Dmserebrennikov/hedge/README.md

 ### CLIENT

 This module runs an instance of the MT5 terminal with an account that requires hedging of positions.
 The script tracks the number of open positions and, if there is a new one, sends detailed information about the relevant position to the decision center.
+Each new account requires a new `client` instance to be run.

 ### HEDGE BROKER